collective/collective.tablepage/README.rst

 * sorting by columns
 * pagination/batching

-Also, the `Row Grouping Add-on`__, plugin is also registered.
+Also, the `Row Grouping Add-on`__, plugin is also registered (but disabled by default!
+You must activate the ``jquery.dataTables.rowGrouping.js`` resource in the portal_javascript tool).
 This enhance the labels feature with a better user experience.

 __ http://jquery-datatables-row-grouping.googlecode.com/svn/trunk/index.html